 Innovating website navigation with icon-based menus and filters

-Convention says to follow standard eCommerce navigation practices that customers easily recognize.
+Convention says to follow standard eCommerce website navigation practices that customers easily recognize.
 However, it’s also great to introduce features that will help improve the shopping experience.

 Quick question: Do you know what a cabriole leg is?
 How about décolleté?

 Not many shoppers are familiar with the right terminology for the style or design that they want.
 But when they see it, they’ll know.
 For difficult-to-describe fashion, home décor, and even jewelry designs, the visual element that icons provide can be a boost to the customer experience.
-Icon-based eCommerce navigation and filtering systems that clearly symbolize styles, patterns, and cuts enable shoppers to visualize every step of their search process—all the way to purchase.
+Icon-based eCommerce website navigation and filtering systems that clearly symbolize styles, patterns, and cuts enable shoppers to visualize every step of their search process—all the way to purchase.

 To step it up a notch, you can even put a discovery icon on product images that allows your customers to view similar items and shop the look—in one click.
 With this ‘Pinterest-style’ navigation, your customers can visually refine their search even without using the menu or filters.

-Enhancing eCommerce navigation with personalization
+Enhancing navigation with personalization

 Like everything else in retail, personalization can provide the best eCommerce navigation experience.
 There are many ways to do this.